Covara / Whitepaper · Ed. MMXXVI

 RWA issuance is often discussed as a distribution or market-access problem.
 In practice, issuers usually encounter the harder problem earlier: launch preparation itself is difficult to control.

 These items rarely live in one controlled release system.
 They are scattered across redlines, folders, spreadsheets, committee decks, and approval threads.
+A file can look busy while still being weak where it matters most.

 Failure pointWhat teams seeWhat it creates later